Physics 2 Course Info:

 To check your math-readiness for this course, click here.

-(HIGHLY RECOMMENDED!)To see information about obtaining a companion book online, click here.
+(HIGHLY RECOMMENDED!)To see information about obtaining a free companion book online, click here.

 For a list of the items needed to conduct the hands-on lab activities, click here.